 - 2. Chickens recycle food waste. - Yay to zero waste pets!
 Chickens are basically just walking, flapping, compost disposal units.
-As omnivores, they can be fed them anything from leftover veggies, fruits and cereals.
+As omnivores, they can be fed anything from leftover veggies, fruits and cereals.
 In Australia it is illegal to feed swill (meat containing products) to poultry.

 - 3. Positively geared pets. - One of the only pets that contribute to the household financially and 'pay their way', it costs more to buy eggs than to keep chickens!

 - 4. Insect Pest Management.
 Chickens eat all ground dwelling bugs, including funnel web spiders and ticks.
 Your yard will be tick-free if you let your chickens roam free range!